41st Siege Battery, Royal Garrison Artillery: Spring Offensive

 That night 23rd Bde and its remaining guns were concentrated south of Roisel, behind XIX Corps' Battle Zone.
 But the Brown Line trenches were only half dug, and by 08.00 next morning the Germans had broken through and were only a few hundred yards from Roisel.
 23rd Brigade was ordered to retire to the Green Line, but a lack of gun tractors meant that several guns had to be abandoned.
 41st Siege Bty did get their two howitzers away hooked up behind transport lorries and came back into action by 14.00 behind Mons-en-Chaussée.
 At 19.00 23rd Bde was ordered to pull all its guns across the Somme Canal at the Brie bridge by dawn next morning.
 At 08.00 on 23 March 41st Siege Bty was in action, firing on the eastern approaches to the canal, where the bridges were being destroyed.
 In the afternoon it was ordered back further, but the roads were now completely choked with retreating troops and transport.
 41st Siege Bty finally reached a position off the main road in front of Estrées, firing at the canal approaches.
 Next morning the Germans forced a crossing of the Somme and the brigade was ordered to retire further, but 41st Siege Bty was sent forward again that night, where XIX Corps intended to make a counter-attack against the German bridgeheads next morning.
-The attack never came off and the battery was withdrawn again in the afternoon, going back to Bayonvillers in the evening.Blaxland, pp. 56–7.Farndale, Western Front, pp. 265–72.
+The attack never came off and the battery was withdrawn again in the afternoon, going back to Bayonvillers in the evening.

 On 26 March (the Battle of Rosieres) the battery was in action all day in this position, firing on the Germans advancing through Foucaucourt: initial orders to retire were countermanded and the batteries instructed to remain until the last possible moment to cover the retreat.
 Some batteries pulled back when their ammunition ran out, but 41st Siege Bty continued firing until 16.00 on 27 March, when it withdrew to positions north of Villers-Bretonneux.
 Here a scratch force (Carey's Force) held the German advance until XIX Corps could organise a new line, and on 28–9 March the battery kept firing on the approaches to the town.
 Reinforcements were now arriving and the front stabilised.
 A final attack on the town on 4 April (the First Battle of Villers-Bretonneux) saw 23rd Bde's batteries firing continuously on one target after another, the FOOs reporting the Germans being 'mown down' by British artillery fire.
 They were withdrawn a short distance in the afternoon but the 6-inch howitzers were in action again late in the day as the attack was decisively repulsed by Australian troops.
 41st Siege Bty was pushed forward again on 6 April to assist the Australians.
-The fighting died down on 13 April and 23rd Bde was sent for rest.Blaxland, pp. 89–97, 103–6.Edmonds, 1918, Vol II, pp. 19, 23, 50–1, 123–8.Lowe, pp. 61–4.
+The fighting died down on 13 April and 23rd Bde was sent for rest.